WeegeeNumbuh1/FlightGazer/README.md

   - Set up to automatically start on boot via `systemd`
 - Easily update to latest builds here on Github
   - Automagically migrate settings, even if new options appear or are removed in the future
+- 🆕 A web interface that makes it easier to configure, check, and update FlightGazer (as a separate project)
 - Can be configured to run automatically inside `tmux`
 - Program state is available in a json file for use elsewhere
 - Robust and hard-to-break